tokorotenten/Neural-Kernel/README.md

 # About
 This repository contains codes to reproduce experimental results of the paper:

-E.Shimizu, K.Fukumizu, D.Sejdinovic, **Neural-Kernel Conditioal Mean Embeddings**.
+E.Shimizu, K.Fukumizu, D.Sejdinovic, **Neural-Kernel Conditional Mean Embeddings**.
 In *Proceedings of International Conference on Machine Learning* (ICML), 2024.

 Install the latest versions of: mlflow, hydra, tqdm, jax, optax, equinox, gymnax, normflows, lightning-uq-box